keyestudio/KS5009-Keyestudio-Smart-Home-Kit-for-ESP32/docs/Python/KS5009-Python.md

 import network #Import network module

 #Enter correct router name and password
-ssidRouter     = 'ChinaNet-2.4G-0DF0' #Enter the router name passwordRouter = 'ChinaNet@233' #Enter the router password
+ssidRouter     = 'LieBaoWiFi359' #Enter the router name passwordRouter = 'wmbd315931' #Enter the router password

 def STA_Setup(ssidRouter,passwordRouter):
     print("Setup start")
     sta_if = network.WLAN(network.STA_IF) #Set ESP32 in Station mode
     if not sta_if.isconnected():
         print('connecting to',ssidRouter)
-#Activate ESP32’s Station mode, initiate a connection request to the router and enter the password to connect.
+#Activate ESP32’s Station mode, initiate a connection request to the router
+#and enter the password to connect.
         sta_if.active(True)
         sta_if.connect(ssidRouter,passwordRouter)
 #Wait for ESP32 to connect to router until they connect to each other successfully.